I

 Pioneering multi-scale cellular digital twins to understand and simulate the foundational building blocks of life — from protein folding to whole-cell dynamics.

-Read the brief →for the benefit of everyone.
+Read the brief →for the benefit of everyone, especially them.

 Mission

-The Walker–Conway Foundation funds the research, frameworks, and oversight that keep emerging intelligence — biological, artificial, and the systems that connect them — aligned with the benefit of everyone.
+The Walker Conway Foundation funds the research, frameworks, and oversight that keep emerging intelligence — biological, artificial, and the systems that connect them — answerable to the people it can most easily fail.

-Each program is led by an independent principal investigator and operates under a shared charter: open publication, reproducible methods, and an ethics review with the authority to halt work.
+Each program is led by an independent principal investigator under a shared charter — open publication, reproducible methods, and an ethics review with the authority to halt work.
+Together they are the Foundation’s Research arm.

 I